How to Book El Chepe Train Tickets for the Copper Canyon | Mexico

 We struggled to get on our train from Creel to Divisadero and it wasn’t much fun being pushed and shoved in amongst the crowd of locals also trying to get seats.

-That’s it, you should now have all the information you need to make the process of booking Express El Chepe train tickets as painless as possible; plus some useful information on Chepe Regional, if that’s your preferred option).
+That’s it, you should now have all the information you need to book your Chepe Express tickets; (plus some useful information on El Chepe Regional, if that’s your preferred option).

 Now you can concentrate on finalising your accommodation and activities and enjoying your trip!